playdeezgames/fifty-games/src/ItinerantSlayerOfSPLORR/Notes.md

 ## TODOs

-* sell back empty bottles to shoppe

 ## Combat

+* Equipment
 * Do an agility v. agility check before fleeing
-* Do morale check for enemy at the outset of the combat
+* Do morale check for enemy at the outset of the combat?
-* Shoppe
-    * Selling
 * Spells
-* Equipment

 ## Core Functionality TODO